-Life shouldn’t be a popularity contest but unless you want to live on a remote Scottish island farming vegetables, you have to learn at least a modicum of social skills.
+Life shouldn’t be a popularity contest but unless you want to live on a remote Scottish island and spend your time farming vegetables, you have to learn at least a modicum of social skills.

-I’ll bet you’ll cope with your play date nerves just fine.
+I’ll bet you’ll cope with your first playdate nerves just fine.

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.